 The French GECKO company has completed the digitization and digital restoration of this collection.

-In this presentation, Emiliano Flores, project manager at GECKO, will discuss the various technical aspects of this outstanding project, revealing new documentary elements along the way.
+In this presentation, our project manager will discuss the various technical aspects of this outstanding project, revealing new documentary elements along the way.

 20th september, 2019